 One of the things which impressed Yeats most on his US tour that winter was the broad-minded atmosphere he encountered at a number of Catholic universities across the country.
 It was unlike anything he had known in Ireland, where he often found himself quarreling about education, literature and the arts with what he called the 'pulpit and the press.'
 Yeats was eager to see Irish education nourish the arts and national life, but sympathy for small-minded forms of moralism and political extremism ran high in Ireland in those days, and he believed they threatened not only free artistic expression but the national character as well.
 However, after visiting CU as well as Notre Dame in 1904, he felt that the spiritual and intellectual life of American Catholic universities was markedly different than what he had known at home.
 Our campus, in particular, inspired him.
 He wrote Thomas Shahan on leaving DC that winter to tell him that CU was "surely a great university...I wish we had its like in Ireland.”

-Coming back to the present, how can a certificate in Irish studies complement an undergraduate degree at CU?
+Coming back to the present, how does the Irish Studies minor complement an undergraduate degree at CU?
 What about for English majors in particular?

-Like European studies, Islamic World, and Latin American studies, the Irish studies certificate is open to all undergraduate students at Catholic.
-It supplements your major area of concentration, but unlike a minor, though, it is much more interdisciplinary and rigorous.
-You take 8 total classes in a variety of subjects, examining the languages, literature, and culture of Ireland from different perspectives and methods of inquiry.
-At the heart of the program, there is a deep commitment to instruction in the Irish language.
-Attaining at least a beginner's proficiency in Irish Gaelic is an indispensable part of the certificate.
+Like European Studies, Islamic World, and Latin American Studies, the Irish Studies minor is open to all undergraduate students at Catholic.
+While the minor only supplements your major area of concentration, it is thoroughly interdisciplinary and draws on our faculty from across the university, from the departments of English, History, Drama and Modern Languages.
+You take 6 total classes in a variety of subjects, examining the languages, literature, and culture of Ireland from different perspectives and methods of inquiry.
+For those especially interested, the program also offers the unique opportunity to begin learning the Irish language.

-For CU English majors, I think the certificate might have a particular appeal.
+For CU English majors, I think the Irish Studies minor might have a particular appeal.
 All literature has history, of course - in and about the 'wordhoard' - but in a more obvious way, Irish literature appears bound up with the social and religious history of a particular place, its languages and its complex politics.
-The certificate program stresses this, above all, and in so doing brings out one of the strengths the faculty in English bring to their research and teaching, namely our commitment to addressing the connections between style and literary history, between aesthetics and the time-bound fabric of literary invention.
+Our program stresses this, above all, and in so doing brings out one of the strengths the faculty in English bring to their research and teaching, namely our commitment to addressing the connections between style and literary history, between aesthetics and the time-bound fabric of literary invention.

 We have seen the Irish Studies program grow incrementally each year.
-Real maturation is, of course, a slow and deliberate process, and we'd like to see the number of our students actually graduating with the Irish certificate grow.
+Real maturation is, of course, a slow and deliberate process.
 But we are fortunate to have a great deal of interest in Ireland across campus, from Irish literature, history and politics to Irish sport and Irish dancing as well.
 Some of this enthusiasm is generated by the student group, the CUA Gaels.
 We have also been lucky enough to sponsor visiting Fulbright scholars the last few years.
 Typically they assist our faculty with the teaching of the Irish language.
 We also bring speakers and events to campus from time to time.
 In the recent past we've had lectures by professors Gregory Castle (University of Arizona), Fran Brearton (Queens, Belfast), Florence Impens (University of Manchester), David Ben-Merre (Buffalo State) and Fearghal McGarry (Queens, Belfast).
 We've also arranged performances by the local Irish musical group, Bog Band, as well as an exhibition of work by the photographer David Monahan.
 With the support of the Drama department a few years back, the poet Eamon Grennan brought his acting troupe, the Curlew Theatre, to campus, and they performed Eamon's own play, The Muse and Mister Yeats in the Callan.
 This fall - with help from Solas Nua, a DC Irish arts organization - we are bringing the poet, Jane Clarke, to campus for a reading.
 Her new book, When the Tree Falls, will be published with Bloodaxe Books in September.